fictionco/fiction/@docs/advanced/creating-plugins/index.md

 ## Publishing Plugins

 Once you have your plugin working, that last thing you'll need to do is "publish" it on NPM.

 This will give users the ability to add it as a dependency and thus use it.

 If you're using the workspaces approach mentioned above, we recommend using [Lerna](https://github.com/lerna/lerna) to help with publication.

 ## Listing on Factor

 Finally, if you'd like to list your plugin on Factor you only need to do two things:

-- Make sure you follow the [Plugin Standards](./plugin-standards)
+- Make sure you follow the [Extension Guidelines and Standards](./extension-guidelines)
 - Write an email to [factor@fiction.com](mailto:factor@fiction.com) including the name of your plugin and link to the plugin repo.